-According to the established workforce models and staff requirements within the workforce, to allow the current workforce to function and expand effectively, the current workforce establishment needs to increase by 44% on average^{[2-5][7][9-11]}.
+According to the established workforce models and staff requirements within the workforce, the current workforce needs to increase by 44% on average in order to function and expand effectively.
+[2-5][7][9-11].
 This will enable the performance of routine duties, as well as supporting training, innovation and development to maintain and grow a modernised workforce.

-There are established training pathways for trainee Clinical Scientists, technologists and engineers across many MPCE specialisms.
+There are established training pathways for trainee clinical scientists, technologists and engineers across many MPCE specialisms.
 However, some smaller specialisms have difficulty recruiting trainees due to a lack of training routes and awareness of the specialism, in addition to having limited capacity to be able to teach and train.

-Of the specialisms that have a regular recruitment of trainees, IPEM data has shown the number of trainees entering the workforce is not sufficient to maintain it.
-Based on the workforce models developed by IPEM's WIU and IPEM volunteers, in addition to the existing number of trainees entering the workforce per annum, this must increase on average by a further 30% for Clinical Scientists and 50% for clinical technologists to meet IPEM recommended staffing levels^[4]^{[7][9-11]}.
-These figures are based on the current demand on the MPCE workforce, which is likely to increase even further year-on-year.
+Of the specialisms that have a regular intake of trainees, IPEM data has shown the number of trainees entering the workforce is not sufficient to maintain it.
+Based on the workforce models developed by IPEM's WIU and IPEM volunteers, the number of trainees entering the workforce each year must increase by an average of 30% for clinical scientists and 50% for clinical technologists to meet IPEM recommended staffing levels (inc citations as they are currrently)1.
+These figures are based on the current demands on the MPCE workforce, which are likely to increase even further year-on-year.
 However, increasing the number of training posts creates further pressure on the already strained workforce, as a considerable proportion of the workforce does not have sufficient capacity to enable training.